Football in Paraguay

-Football is by far the most popular sport in Paraguay.
+Football is by far the most popular sport in Paraguay, with approximately three-quarters of the people in Paraguay interested in football.
 Paraguay's national team has played at eight FIFA World Cup competitions and has won two Copa América tournaments.
 Olimpia Asunción is the country's most successful club in domestic and international competitions.
 Paraguay's football leagues are divided into four divisions.
 In 2020, Paraguay's top-tier was ranked 8th in the world by the IFFHS.